 - Learn the key non-negotiable knowledge for that particular lesson, which builds upon previous knowledge gained.

-- Lock in their newly learned knowledge at the end of a lesson to aim to transfer the information into their long-term memory so it is not forgotten.
+- Lock in their newly learned knowledge to transfer the information into their long-term memory so it is not forgotten.

 Knowing more and remembering more

 “The act of recalling learned information from memory.
 Every time that information is retrieved (or unlocked), it changes the original memory to make it stronger.”
-Kate Jones, Retrieval Practice
+Kate Jones.

-Therefore, we regularly use retrieval strategies to not only make sure our key knowledge is locked into our long-term memory but also that we can unlock it when needed.
+We use retrieval strategies to not only make sure our key knowledge is locked into our students’ long-term memory but also that they can unlock it when needed.

-Here are some examples of our most popular unlock/lock strategies:
+Here are some examples of our most popular strategies:

 Click on the images below to find out how to help your child use these strategies at home.